Where Do Mosquitoes Go During Daytime?

 Where Do Mosquitoes Go During The Daytime?

-Just as it does to humans, the dry, sweltering heat of the daytime can quickly dehydrate mosquitoes.
-Therefore, (most) mosquitoes (e.g., Culex) rest during the day in dark, sheltered places away from the scorching heat.
-Wet and humid areas, such as caves, plants and grass, and even man-made structures like barns, culverts, cupboards and closets are some of the most common resting places for mosquitoes during the daytime.
+Just as it does to humans, the dry, sweltering heat of the daytime can dehydrate mosquitoes.
+Therefore, (most) mosquitoes (e.g., Anopheles) rest during the day in dark, sheltered places away from the scorching heat.
+Wet and humid areas, such as caves, vegetation, and even man-made structures like barns, culverts, cupboards, and closets, are common resting places for mosquitoes during the daytime.

 Do All Mosquitoes Bite At Night?

-No, there are some species of mosquitoes, like the Asian Tiger mosquito and Aedes, that primarily ‘work’ during the daytime and rest at night.
+No. There are some species of mosquitoes, like the Asian Tiger mosquito and Aedes species, that are active during the daytime and rest at night.
 There is another category of mosquitoes that feed during both times of day.

 Anopheles albimanus, the malaria mosquito.

-Anopheles, which is mostly active during dusk and dawn, is the biggest threat to humans, as it’s a primary vector of malaria.
-Aedes, a day-biter, is known to spread Dengue fever and Yellow fever through their bites.
+Anopheles is mostly active during dusk and dawn.
+It is a big threat to humans, as it is the primary vector of malaria.
+Aedes, a day-biter, is known to spread Dengue and Yellow fever through their bites.

-In a nutshell, although a lot of mosquito species are usually dormant during the daytime, there are some species that lurk around all the time, regardless of whether the sun is up or not.
-So, the best thing to do is to keep your surroundings clean, inspect your premises regularly for mosquito habitats and consider wearing long-sleeve clothing to be on the safe side!
+In a nutshell, although many mosquito species are usually dormant during the daytime, some species lurk around all the time, regardless of whether the sun is up or not.
+So, the best thing to do is to keep your surroundings clean, inspect your premises regularly for mosquito habitats, sleep under a mosquito net, and consider wearing long-sleeve clothing to be safe!

 References (click to expand)